scenery/my-scripts/README.md

 ### traceroute

-A simple tool to test traceroute from your VPS/Server to Mainland China, powered Besttrace (ipip.net).
+A simple tool to test traceroute from your VPS/Server to Mainland China, powered by Besttrace (ipip.net).
 ```
 bash <(curl -Ls git.io/traceroute.sh)
 # or